 Debt-Service Coverage Ratio

-This is one of the metrics used to cover a property’s ability to pay back a loan based on its net income.
-This ratio gives you the maximum amount that you can borrow, each lender has different criteria based on the location, use and occupancy of the property.
+A DSC (debt-service coverage) ratio is one of the metrics used to cover a property’s ability to pay back a loan based on its net income.
+This ratio gives you the maximum amount that you can borrow, each lender has different criteria based on the location, use, and occupancy of the property.
+A DSC ratio of 1 means that your building is 100% capable of servicing all debt.
+While requirements can vary between lenders, most prefer a ratio of at least 1.25.

 Business Type